 Some of the challenges you might encounter while traveling alone:

 1. You might be bored.
 Yeah, so what.
 Traveling alone, especially when driving long, dry, dusty stretches of road (I’m looking at you I-15 south from Las Vegas to San Diego) can activate boredom like nothing else.
 It’s okay.
 Being bored is not the end of the world.
 Plan for this by queuing up some books on tape and podcasts (like this one, or this one) you’ve always wanted to check out.
-The time you spend alone can be enlightening and enriching—you’ll be able to see problems in a new light and learn more about yourself (see #1, above).
+Time you spend alone is enlightening—you’ll see problems in a new light and learn more about yourself (see #1, above).

 2. You might get lonely.
 Like boredom, loneliness is not fatal.
 Loneliness is not a state of solitariness or absence of another human; it’s discomfort.
-I won’t get all philosophical, here (at least right now), but loneliness is a sign of discomfort or inability to be with one’s self.
+I won’t get all philosophical, here, but loneliness is a sign of discomfort or inability to be with one’s self.
 Do it long enough, or often, and you will get over it.
-Spend some time getting to know yourself and learning how to enjoy your own company—because, ultimately, you’re the only one you’ve got!
+Spend time getting to know yourself and learn to enjoy your own company—because you’re the only one you’ve got!

 3. Terrifying things might happen.
 It’s possible that something frightening might happen while you are out in the world.
 But, news flash: something horrid can happen to you at home, too.
 Most of the awful things are statistically unlikely (Zombie Apocalypse, Jason finding you in the woods, etc.), but things like getting a flat tire while driving 10 miles down a forest service road as a storm is rolling in and the sun is going down, can happen.

-Don’t let the fear of what might happen stop you from going—the benefits and joys far outweigh the possible or imagined things that could go wrong.
+Don’t let fear of what might happen stop you—the benefits and joys far outweigh the possible or imagined things that could go wrong.
 Oh, and a final note—something, several things, will go wrong, but most things are not Jason-level scary.
 It will be okay.

-I could go on with many more pros and a few more cons to solo travel but in the interest of keeping this post semi-concise, I’ll stop here.
-If you have more ideas or want to share your solo travels joys with me, drop me a line at hello (at) averagewhitevan (dot) com.
+I could go on with the pros and cons of solo travel, but I’ll stop here.
+If you have ideas or want to share your solo travels joys, drop me a line: hello (at) averagewhitevan (dot) com.